sbrajesh/buddypress-sitewide-activity-widget/readme.txt

 Donate link: http://buddydev.com/donate/
 Tags: buddypress,buddypress activity,sitewide activity, sitewide activity widget,buddypress sitewide activity widget Requires at least: WordPress 3.5+BuddyPress 1.7
-Tested up to: WordPress 3.5.1+BuddyPress 1.7.2
+Tested up to: WordPress 3.8.1+BuddyPress 2.0 beta 1
-Stable tag: 1.1.7
+Stable tag: 1.2

 Buddypress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
 == Description ==
 Buddypress Sitewide Activity Widget brings back the BuddyPress Sitewide activity as a widget for you.
-Now you can show the sitewide acyivity in a widget area.
+Now you can show the sitewide activity in a widget area.

 Features include: